Triton Elastic Container Infrastructure

 When an instance is provisioned the end user selects one or more logical networks to use with their instance (up to a maximum of 32).
 The instance will be created with a Virtual Network Interface (VNIC) for each selected network.
 Each VNIC will have a static IP address.
 VNIC's can be added and removed from the instance at any time after provisioning.

-Triton provides a built in firewall capability which can be managed via both the internal APIs and CloudAPI.
+Triton provides a built in firewall capability known as Cloud Firewall which can be managed via both the internal APIs and CloudAPI.
 End users can define a single set of firewall rules to be applied to any or all of their instances.
 Rules can be enabled, disabled, and reconfigured dynamically without rebooting an instance.
 Rule syntax closely follows the syntax used for

 See Firewall for more information on the Joyent Cloud Firewall.